feathersui/feathersui-starling/documentation/help/markdown/date-time-spinner.md

 Our changes only affect the `scrollDuration` property.
 The `DateTimeSpinner` will continue to use the theme's skins and styles.

+<aside class="warn">If you want to customize the styles of the list sub-components outside of the theme, they require their own, separate `AddOnFunctionStyleProvider`.
+Create the `AddOnFunctionStyleProvider` inside the `listFactory`.</aside>

 ### Skinning the `SpinnerList` sub-components

 This section only explains how to access the `SpinnerList` sub-components.
 Please read [How to use the Feathers `SpinnerList` component](spinner-list.html) for full details about the skinning properties that are available on `SpinnerList` components.